-Smart drugs pose special risks to the developing brain of young peopleMay 13th, 2014 in Neuroscience /
+Smart drugs pose special risks to the developing brain of young peopleMay 13, 2014 in Medicine & Health / Neuroscience

 Over a million American students misuse prescription drugs or take illegal stimulants to increase their attention span, memory, and capacity to stay awake.
 Such "smart drugs" become more and more popular due to peer pressure, stricter academic requirements, and the tight job market.
 But young people who misuse them risk long-term impairments to brain function, warn Kimberly Urban at the University of Delaware and Wen-Jun Gao at Drexel University College of Medicine, USA, in a NIH-funded review published in the open-access journal Frontiers in Systems Neuroscience.